Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Abstract

 \section{Abstract}

-This manuscript investigate the dark energy Bianchi type-I cosmological models in presence of generalized Chaplygin gas, variable gravitational and cosmological constants.
-In this manuscript, exact solutions of Einstein field equations are obtained under the assumption of time periodic varying deceleration parameter.
-The physical and dynamical behaviors of the models have been discussed with the help of graphical representations.
-Also we have discussed the stability and physical acceptability of the obtained solutions. \keywords{ $f(R,T)$ gravity; Bianchi type-I space-time; periodic varying deceleration parameter}
+We investigate the Bianchi-I cosmological model in presence of generalized Chaplygin gas (GCG), variable gravitational and cosmological constant.
+The exact solutions of Einstein field equations are obtained with time varying periodic deceleration parameter.
+The graphical representation method has been used to discuss the physical and dynamical behaviour of the model.
+Further, the stability and physical acceptability of the obtained solutions have been investigated.
+Most of the parameters shows periodic behaviour in this study due to the presence of cosine function in the deceleration parameter.
+In all the cases, pressure is negative, which leads us to late time expansion of the universe.
+The considered models are found to be stable.